JamesH1978/klipper-1/docs/Installation.md

 the host.

 Arguably the easiest way to set the Klipper configuration file is using the built in editors in Mainsail or Fluidd.
-Thes will allow you to open the configuration examples and save them to be printer.cfg.
+These will allow the user to open the configuration examples and save them to be printer.cfg.

 Another option is to use a desktop editor that supports editing files